fhdsl/AI_for_Efficient_Programming/docs/no_toc/03-writing_code_activity.md

-# Writing Code: Hands-On Exercise
+# Writing Code - Hands-On Exercise

 Now it’s your turn to try!